jython/book/chapter11.rst

 Adding Java libraries to the project
 ------------------------------------

 Finally, I will show you how to integrate Java libraries into your project.
-I said some pages ago that we could add a "speech" interface for our greeter.
+When testing the command line switches some pages ago, I hinted that we could have an "speech" interface for our greeter.
 It doesn't sound like a bad idea after all, since (like on almost any aspect) the Java world has good libraries to solve that problem.

 We will use the FreeTTS library, which can be downloaded from http://freetts.sourceforge.net/docs/index.php.
 (You should download the binary